bonomancz/python/bubbleSort/README.md

 Bubble sort algorithm:
 _______________________________________________________________________

-Demonstration of a bubble sorting algorythm.
+Demonstration of a bubble sorting algorithm.
 It is based on comparing values of two numbers in a pair.
 In one cycle it compares two values of every pair in a list and changes their position in the pair.
 Smaller number to left and bigger number to